kwsantiago/Chainlink-OTP/README.md

 2. IPFS returns hash content of encrypted message
 3. Exchange of IPFS hash to other party
 4. Other party request hash content of encrypted message from IPFS
-5. Decrypt message using one-time pad information that has been physically exchanged securly
+5. Decrypt message using one-time pad information that has been exchanged securely

 ## Chainlink OTP Logical Overview
 ![Screenshot](./images/chainlink_otp_logica_overview.png)